 What are the symptoms of glaucoma?

-Acute glaucoma is rare but usually painful often accompanied by blurred vision and haloes around lights.
-If you get these symptoms it is important to seek immediate assistance.
-Contact your optician or local Accident and Emergency department.
+If you get these symptoms, it is important to seek immediate assistance.
+Contact your optician or local accident and emergency department.

 Even if the symptoms go away you should contact your optician as soon as possible as repeat episodes can cause damage to your eyesight.